 Taddle Creek’s most important submission guideline is that anyone submitting work to the magazine must first read the submission guidelines.
 If you follow only one of the guidelines, please follow that one.
 You’re here already—just read it.

-A few things you should know:
+A few things other things:

-• There are no submission deadlines.
+- Unless noted at the top of this page, there are no submission deadlines.
 Taddle Creek is always reading.

 A few requests:

-• Please—no earnest stories about your unresolved “daddy issues.”
+- Please—no earnest stories about your unresolved “daddy issues.”

-• Three words: no shaped poetry.
+- Three words: no shaped poetry.

 P.O.
 Box 611, Station P

-• When asking a magazine to review your work, it’s always nice if you spell its name correctly.
+- When asking a magazine to review your work, it’s always nice if you spell its name correctly.
 Taddle Creek is just saying.